prateek-code-22/HackerRank_SQL_Solution/README.md

 # HackerRank_SQL_Solution
 The Aim of this repository is to provide help and hint when you stuck at any question.

-#### Tip :wink: : By just COPY & PASTE of answers you can get stars on profile but NO KNOWLEDGE.So before looking at answer solve it by yourself.
+#### Note :wink: : By just COPY & PASTE of answers you can get stars on profile but NO KNOWLEDGE.So before looking at answer solve it by yourself.
 #### Trick: To view all programs in editor. change URL from "github.com/.."
 To this "github1s.com/.."

 # Resources to learn